Lisbon, Maine

-Lisbon is a town in Androscoggin County, Maine.
+Lisbon is a town in Androscoggin County, Maine, United States.
 The population was 9,711 at the 2020 census.
 It is included in both the Lewiston-Auburn, Maine metropolitan statistical area and the Lewiston–Auburn, Maine Metropolitan New England city and town area.
 The town of Lisbon includes the villages of Lisbon and Lisbon Falls.

 History

 The community was originally part of Bowdoin, a township within the Kennebec Purchase.
 But because travel to attend town meetings was difficult, on June 22, 1799, the General Court of Massachusetts divided Bowdoin in two to create Thompsonborough.
 Residents, however, soon grew dissatisfied with the long name.
 Consequently, it would be renamed in 1802 as Lisbon, after Lisbon in Portugal.
 In 1808, Lisbon annexed the remainder of Little River Plantation (part of the Pejepscot Purchase) as Lisbon Falls.
 In 1840, part of Lisbon was set off as Webster.

 With fertile and easily cultivated soil, farming was an early industry.
 Sawmills and gristmills were built using water power from the streams.
 Larger brick mills followed to manufacture textiles.
 In 1864, the Worumbo Mill was established to produce woolens, and would remain a principal employer until it burned in 1987.

-Today, the small mill town is largely a bedroom community for companies like Bath Iron Works and L.L.Bean and increasingly for people working in the Portland area.
+Spree shooting

+On October 25, 2023, a spree shooting occurred at two locations in Lewiston, Maine.
+Eighteen people were killed, and 13 others were injured.
+The first mass shooting occurred at a bowling alley during a youth league event, while the second occurred minutes later at a restaurant.
+After a two-day manhunt and shelter in place, the shooter, 40-year-old Robert R. Card, was found dead on October 27 from an apparent self-inflicted gunshot wound at a recycling facility in Lisbon after his vehicle was located nearby the night on the shooting.
+It was the deadliest mass shooting in the history of Maine.